AlexGreen92/AngularJS-tutorial/README.md

 #  10. AngularJS sort rows by table header.
 #  11. Search filter in AngularJS.
 #  12. AngularJS filter by multiple properties.
+#  13. Create a custom filter in AngularJS.
+#  14. ng hide and ng show in AngularJS.